Ratib05/flutter_task_manager/README.md

 - ➕ Add new tasks
 - ✅ Mark tasks as complete
 - ❌ Delete tasks by ticking a checbox
+- ❌ Delete all tasks using a button
 - 🎨 Simple, clean user interface

 ---